maciejwalkowiak/java-plist-serializer/README.md

 }
 ```

+### Installation

+Current stable version is 1.0.
+Its not uploaded to any public Maven repository.
+In order to use it please <a href="https://github.com/maciejwalkowiak/java-plist-serializer/zipball/v1.0">download source code</a> and run <code>mvn install</code>.

 ### Known issues

 If you have cycle dependency in serialized object tree you will get StackOverFlowError unless you ignore reference by annotating with <code>@PlistIgnore</code>